Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 | Resample (shuffled real activation) | -0.1462 | [-0.1509, -0.1415] | 1.000 |

 All three ablation types improve NLL with P=1.000.
 The BOS correction reduces the effect size modestly (zero: −0.591 → −0.451; mean: −0.159 → −0.1305) but does not change the sign or significance.
-The attention-sink argument — that missing BOS corrupts the activation geometry and makes the effect unreliable — is directly answered: in a properly-formatted forward pass, with an in-distribution corpus mean computed on the same setup, mean-ablation still shows −0.1305 nats improvement.
+The attention sink argument (that missing BOS corrupts the activation geometry and makes the effect unreliable) is directly answered here too...
+In a properly formatted forward pass, with an in-distribution corpus mean computed on the same setup, mean ablation still shows −0.1305 nats improvement.

 The Code Distribution Sign Flip